 4. Test your Toasty session

-Once you’re done, grab a couple of friends and colleagues and try it out!
-Make sure everyone understands the questions and answers, and the flow makes sense.
+Once you’re done, grab a couple of colleagues and try it out!
+Send them the invitation link so they can join.

 You can test your session as many times as you need.

 Click Start session to open the session as the host.
 Your fellow testers will join as participants via a toasty.fun URL.
 P.S. host and participants have 2 different links!